ADStesting-test/CRISCO/README.md

-# RACER: A Road Structure-based Approach to Test Planning Module of Autonomous Driving System
+# Generating Critical Test Scenarios for Autonomous Driving Systems via Influential Behavior Patterns

-This project contains the implementation of RACER.
+This project contains the implementation of CRISCO.

 The generation approach requires the following dependencies to run: